Ancient and Modern - some Lichfield Buildings

 Donegall House

-This impressive 1730s town house is reputed to have been designed by Francis Smith of Warwick for a wealthy Lichfield Merchant.
+This impressive 1730s town house is reputed to have been designed by Francis Smith of Warwick for James Robinson, a wealthy Lichfield merchant.
 The Grade II* listed building is now used as offices by Lichfield City Council.

 Photo - Lesley Bushell, 2022